News

 Virtual assortment of user devices provides a realistic training environment for distributed machine learning, protects privacy by learning where data lives.CSE researchers present five papers at ISCA 2022

-17 U-M researchers proposed a variety of techniques to speed up complex graph algorithms, encrypted cloud computing, memory-intensive matrix operations, and more.The Washington Post: June 3, 2022
+17 U-M researchers proposed a variety of techniques to speed up complex graph algorithms, encrypted cloud computing, memory-intensive matrix operations, and more.No evidence of exploitation of Dominion voting machine flaws, CISA finds

 The federal government has found no evidence that flaws in Dominion voting machines have ever been exploited, including in the 2020 election.
 The Cybersecurity and Infrastructure Security Agency’s five-page advisory is based in part on an analysis and report by Prof. J. Alex HaldermanThree CSE grad students recognized by NSF Graduate Research Fellowship Program